-☒ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 01-21617 ProPhase Labs, Inc (Exact name of registrant as specified in its charter) 23-2577138 Nevada (State or other jurisdiction (I.R.S.
-Employer Identification No.) of incorporation or organization) 621 N. Shady Retreat Road, Doylestown, Pennsylvania 18901 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (215) 345-0919 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.0005 par value per share NASDAQ Global Market NASDAO Global Market Common Share Purchase Rights Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes□ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
-Yes □ ΝοП Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☐ Smaller reporting company 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No 🖾 The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates was \$8,562,411 as of June 30, 2010, based on the closing price of the common stock on The NASDAQ Global Market.
-Number of shares of each of the registrant's classes of securities outstanding on March 15, 2011: Common stock, \$0.0005 par value per share: 14,749,877 Common share purchase rights:
+WASHINGTON, D.C C. 20549 FORM 10-K SEC Mail Processing Section (Mark One) MAR 14 a ⊠ Al NNUAL REPORT PURSUANT T F THE SECURITIES EXCHAN For the fiscal year ended Dec OR GE ACT OF 1934 Washington to ☐ TI OI RANSITION REPORT PURSUA F THE SECURITIES EXCHANG NT TO SECTION 13 OR 15(d) GE ACT OF 1934 For the t ransition period from to Commission file number • 01-21617 ProPhase Lab (Exact name of registrant as specific Nevada 23-2577138 (State or other jurisdict of incorporation or organic (I.R.S.
+Employer • Identification No.) 621 N. Shady Retreat Doylestown, Pennsyl (Address of principal executive vania 18901 (Zip Code) · - nt's telephone number, including in the second Title of each name of each exchange on which registered Common Stock, \$0.0005 - Nasdaq Global Market Common Share Pur Nasdaq Global Market Securi ities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrar nt is a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act.
+Yes \(\simega\) No \(\simega\) Indicate by check mark if the registrar nt is not required to file reports purs uant to Section 13 or Section 15(d) of the Act.
+Yes \(\subseteq \text{No } \(\subseteq \) indicate by check mark whether the registrant (1) has filed all reports in 12 months (or for such shorter per required to be filed by Section 13 or 15(d) of the Securities Indicate by check mark whether the Interactive Data File required to be submitt shorter period that the registrant was require ted and posted pursuant to Rule 40' ically and posted on its corporate web site, if any, every 5 of Regulation S-T during the preceding 12 months (or such $\!$ Indicate by check mark if disclosure of delinquent filers pursuant to Ite em 405 of Regulation S-K (§229.405 of this chapter) is not Indicate by check mark whether the registrant is a large accelerated fil er, an accelerated filer, a non-accelerated filer or a smaller ler" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer Accelera ted filer Non-accelerated file r ☐ Smaller reporting company ⊠ Indicate by check mark whether the re- gistrant is a shell company (as defin ed in Rule 12b-2 of the Act).
+Yes \(\subseteq \) No \(\subseteq \) The aggregate market value of the r June 30, 2011, based on the closing price of egistrant's voting and non-voting of the common stock on The NASDA common stock held by non-affiliates was \$6,755,730 as of Q Global Market.
+Number of shares of each of the regist Common stock, \$0.0005 par value per Common share purchase rights: share: · · · · · · · · · · · · · · · · · · ·